-Action Description 3 Seal all refitted joints with sealing compound. xx0900000122 4 Use the tooling pin to even out the surface of the sealing compound. xx0900000125 5 Use Touch up paint Clean Room, white to paint any damaged surfaces.
-Note Always read the instruction in the product data sheet in the paint repair kit for Clean Room.
+Action Description 3 Seal all refitted joints with sealing compound. xx0900000122 4 Use the tooling pin to even out the surface of the sealing compound. xx0900000125 5 For robots with protection type Clean Room Wait 10 minutes.
+For robots with protection type Clean Room Sikaflex 521FC skin dry time (10 minutes).
+6 Use Touch up paint Clean Room/Hygienic, white to paint any damaged surfaces.
+Note Always read the instruction in the product data sheet in the paint repair kit for Clean Room/Hygienic.
 3HAC036639-001